reddog-dev01/BOOKING-APPS/docs/cors-dev-build-guide.md

 ## Observability

-- Track Fastify logs for `CORS origin rejected`.
+- Track Fastify logs for `blocked CORS origin` and `blocked request by CORS policy`.
 - Target ≥ 99.5% success for `OPTIONS` requests hitting `/pricing/quote`.
 - Add alerts on spikes of `403 CORS_ORIGIN_BLOCKED` responses from expected origins.